 ORand many more).

 Complex functions like antialiasing are the result of a strategic combination of the above.
-Finally, the outputted pixel is written to the frame-buffer, which in turn is broadcasted for display.
+Finally, the outputted pixel is written to the frame-buffer, which in turn is sent for display.

-The first model of this console (1000) has a proprietary port called Remote Port at the bottom-left corner (next to the audio jack).
+The first model of this console (1000) has a proprietary video port called remote port at the bottom-left corner (next to the audio jack).

-It uses the RS232 protocol , an old standard for transferring data in serial.
-Though it wasn’t publicly available to developers (let alone documented), a couple of audio headsets with control buttons appeared on the market.
-They apparently use the serial port to send commands (play, pause, etc) to the console.
+The remote port uses the RS-232 protocol , an old standard for transferring data in serial.
+Though the specification wasn’t publicly available to developers (let alone documented), a couple of audio headsets with control buttons appeared on the market.
+They apparently use the serial port to send commands (play, pause, etc.) to the console.

 The video cable will send a frame with a resolution of 720x480 pixels (in NTSC) or 720x576 pixels (in PAL), in progressive or interlaced mode (the latter option is only available on the 3000 model).
-Considering the PSP’s resolution is 480x272 pixels, games will show black bars to correct the aspect ratio.
-Although, the bars won’t show when console is running the ‘XMB’ visual shell, as it natively supports adjusting its resolution for the video cable.
+As the PSP’s resolution is 480x272 pixels, games will show black bars to correct the aspect ratio.
+However, the bars won’t show when the console is running the ‘XMB’ visual shell, which natively supports adjusting its resolution according to the video cable.

 In this section we tend to encounter a PSG, sequencer or a large mixer.
 This is because, at the end of the day, dedicated audio hardware is meant to offload audio operations from the CPU.
-Although, if this hardware tuns out to be ‘weak’, it degrades the sound capabilities of the console.
+Although if this hardware turns out to be ‘weak’, it degrades the sound capabilities of the console.

 I don’t see any of the accelerators I mentioned in the first paragraph.
 So, does this imply that the sound will be as limited as other cases showed?
 No!
 Because the hardware of the PSP enables to compensate it with more software.

-You see, while there isn’t a large amount of sound-related circuitry, there’s a lot of general-purpose components that Sony supplied.
-They can help with audio decoding, streaming and mixing.
+You see, while there isn’t a large amount of sound-related circuitry, Sony supplied a lot of general-purpose components.
+These can help with audio decoding, streaming and mixing.
 I’m talking about the Media Engine.

 That block is very good at signal processing, but it needs to be programmed.
-So, Sony wrote the following software running on the Media Engine to complement the two PCM channels (we’ll call them ‘endpoint’) :
+So, Sony wrote the following software for the Media Engine to complement the two PCM channels (we’ll call these the ‘endpoint’) :

 Games don’t have access to these modules directly.
 Instead, they call many libraries included in the official SDK.
-Some libs are designed to operate raw signals while others are optimised for particular applications, examples include:
+Some libraries are designed to operate raw signals while others are optimised for particular applications.
+Examples include:

 Let’s put all this into practice by taking a look at how games reproduced their sound.
 I wrote this special player that allows you to swap between consoles (to enable side-by-side comparisons):

-In the first example, the Nintendo DS game sequences its music on-the-fly while the PSP one decodes ATRAC3.
-As you can see, having no dedicated sound hardware per se doesn’t imply ending up with the worst quality.
-In fact, one could argue the opposite, as the Media Engine provided more features than most sound chips of previous portable consoles ever did.
+In the first example, the Nintendo DS game sequences its music on the fly, while the PSP one decodes ATRAC3.
+As you can hear, having no dedicated sound hardware per se doesn’t imply poor sound quality.
+In fact, one could argue the opposite, as the Media Engine provided more features than the sound chips of most previous portable consoles ever did.

 The PSP has plenty of connections and sensors.
-However, this section will be a good opportunity to introduce some chipsets that haven’t been mention yet, and they play a big part in handling the circuitry that detects the player’s input.
+However, this section will be a good opportunity to introduce some chipsets that haven’t been mentioned yet.
+These play a big part in handling the circuitry that detects the player’s input.

 Most of the I/O available is linked in the Peripheral Bus.
-It’s only 32-bit wide which is enough to transfer simple information at a normal pace.
-It has access to main RAM as well.
+It’s only 32 bits wide, which is enough to transfer simple information at a normal pace.
+It has access to the main RAM as well.

-The D-Pad, joystick and buttons are handled by a unique chip referred to as ‘System Control’ or SysCon, this is a common codename in Sony’s hardware and it deals with interfacing many internal components.
-In this case, it’s just the physical buttons.
+The D-pad, joystick and buttons are handled by a unique chip referred to as ‘System Control’ or SysCon.
+This is a common codename in Sony’s hardware and it deals with interfacing many internal components – in this case, only the physical buttons.

-The use of a standard port such as USB enabled companies to design accessories for this console.
+The use of a standard port, USB, enabled other companies to design accessories for this console.

 Examples of commercialised accessories include:

-Over the years, the program in charge of controlling the console before a game starts has become more and more convoluted.
-Mainly due to the increasingly need for security and services (updatable APIs, online multiplayer, multimedia, etc).
+Over the years, the program in charge of controlling a given console before a game starts has become more and more convoluted – mainly due to the increasing need for security and services (updatable APIs, online multiplayer, multimedia, etc.).
 The PSP will try to fit all of that in very constrained hardware.
 Now, I don’t mean to say that the result will be mediocre, but many decisions are the result of balancing costs, performance and robustness.

-The rest of the system is installed in 32 MB of NAND Flash found in the motherboard.
-Here is where the majority of the PSP’s Operating system is residing.
+The rest of the system is installed on 32 MB of NAND Flash memory found in the motherboard.
+Here is where the majority of the PSP’s Operating System (OS) resides.

-The Operating System is composed of the following components:
+The OS is composed of the following components:

-A Module is what we would call a ‘program’ or ‘driver’ in the PC/Windows world.
+A module is what we would call a ‘program’ or ‘driver’ in the PC/Windows world.
 Once loaded, modules may reside in memory and perform the following tasks : - Expose functions to simplify access to certain hardware. - Run as a foreground program (i.e. games).

-A Module binary may be encrypted or decrypted, it also embeds metadata to define whether it’s a ‘user module’ or ‘kernel module’ type, the latter allows the new module to control privileged areas in memory (where the Kernel resides).
+A module binary may be encrypted or decrypted.
+It also embeds metadata to define whether it’s a ‘user module’ or ‘kernel module’; the latter allows the new module to control privileged areas in memory (where the kernel resides).

-Modules are summoned by the ‘Kernel’ or ‘Visual Shell’, user modules can execute other modules at the discretion of the Kernel.
-Consequently, the kernel will never load kernel modules from UMD discs, for instance.
+Modules are summoned by the ‘kernel’ or ‘Visual Shell’ (VSH).
+User modules can execute other modules at the discretion of the kernel.
+This enforces security – the kernel will never load kernel modules from Universal Media Disks (UMDs), for instance.

-While this Operating System doesn’t contain a Kernel per se, it has multiple components that fill in the duties of a traditional Kernel.
+While this OS doesn’t contain a kernel per se, it has multiple components that fill in the duties of a traditional kernel.

-Moreover, the Kernel will persist in memory as long as the console has power, which is related to the fact programs (user modules) aren’t written for bare-metal.
-Instead, user modules rely upon functions exposed by kernel modules.
-Consequently, the Kernel reserves 4 MB of main RAM and another 4 MB for ‘volatile memory’ (temporary buffer for many operations, with access granted at request).
-Thus, it only leaves 24 MB of main RAM (out of 32 MB) for user programs.
+The kernel will persist in memory as long as the console has power, which is related to the fact that programs (user modules) aren’t written for bare-metal.
+Instead, user modules rely on functions exposed by kernel modules.
+Consequently, the kernel reserves 4 MB of main RAM and another 4 MB for ‘volatile memory’ (temporary buffer for many operations, with access granted at request).
+That only leaves 24 MB of main RAM (out of 32 MB) for user programs.

 NAND also houses other sections of the firmware.